Early Rock-'n'-Roll and Jukeboxes

 the new music style was in place but it had no official name.
 The name for the

-music came, when the noted disc jockey Alan Freed (Albert James Freed,
+music came, when the noted disc jockey Alan Freed (Albert

-1921-1965) went on the air again on the 11th July, 1951, with his first Rock
+James Freed, 1921-1965) went on the air again on the 11th July, 1951, with his

-audience.
+white audience.
 Alan Freed had been talked into returning to radio by Leo Mintz, a record store owner in Cleveland, after a position

 as disc jockey at a television station, and Leo Mintz